enlivenedcooperative/enlivenedcoop-website/_courses/2023_04-yucatan_spring.md

 Meeting fellow travelers with kindred interests and mutual inspiration .

+## Ecopedagogy and travelling

+The values, pedagogy and approach of the Enlivened Cooperative in this journey emphasize:

+* _Relationality_ – learning by weaving relations between all learners (including faculty);
+* _Emplacement_ – nurturing inquiries, practices and attention towards place (and one´s own place) including the beyond human;
+* _Cosmopolitical learning_ - including many ways of being-knowing-doing-relating, towards human becoming and possible worlds, slowing down reasoning;
+* _Buen Vivir and Responsibility_ - for the common flourishing, alivelihoods and well-being of all beings, which calls for a reinvention of the human and the tending to new stories and practices, particularly of those directly participating in the shared learning experience.

+Before the journey, registered participants will get access to a platform with resources on different topics of the journey, such as: Mayan culture, the Chicxulub event, Deep Time perspective, anti-tourism and radical hospitality, marine life ecosystems, archeoastronomy and indigenous peoples resistance to extractivist models of development.
+These are materials and resources that learners can engage freely, at their own rhythm and with no expected outcome.
+Participants are invited to choose one topic of inquiry during their journey that is relevant and alive for them.

+During the journey, we will have a combination of visits, group process, lectures, practices and free time.
+Participants are invited to document their journey in the way that suits them better for their learning process.

 ## Ethics and economy

 As a cooperative, we believe in offering programs that help you, your community and the world be enlivened again.
 We strive to co-create regenerative livelihoods for our families and for the planet.
 We refuse to engage in deadlihoods and we engage in initiatives that support alivelihoods, regenerating ourselves, the earth’s natural systems and local healthy families and communities.